adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/realworld.md

 }
 ```

 ### Removing the token from the local secure cache store.

-For this part of the process, I added a new method to the `ILoginProvider.cs` interface:
+For this part of the process, We can add a new method to the `ILoginProvider.cs` interface:

 ```csharp
 void RemoveTokenFromSecureStore();